superhero1/ffritz/README-APP.md

 Option (2):

--	Create/edit the file /nvram/ffnvram/ffbuildroot.conf
+-	Edit service configuration ("ffservice config buildroot")
 -	Add the line BR_USER_OVERLAY=/var/media/ftp/my-root
 -	This option will use /var/media/ftp/my-root to store new or changed contents of the buildroot filesystem